-System Information The switch system information is provided here.
+• • System Information The switch system information is provided here.
 IP Configuration Configure the switch-managed IP information on this page.
 IPv6 Configuration Configure the switch-managed IPv6 information on this page.
 Users Configuration This page provides an overview of the current users.
 Currently the only way to login as another user on the web server is to close and reopen the browser.
 Users Privilege Levels This page provides an overview of the privilege levels.
 NTP Configuration Configure NTP on this page.
 UPnP Configure UPnP on this page.
 DHCP Relay Configure DHCP Relay on this page.
 DHCP Relay Statistics This page provides statistics for DHCP relay.
 CPU Load This page displays the CPU load, using a SVG graph.
 System Log The switch system log information is provided here.
 Detailed Log The switch system detailed log information is provided here.
+Remote Syslog Configure remote syslog on this page.
 Web Firmware Upgrade This page facilitates an update of the firmware controlling the switch.
-TFTP Firmware Upgrade Upgrade the firmware via TFTP server Configuration Save You can save the switch configuration.
+TFTP Firmware Upgrade Upgrade the firmware via TFTP server Configuration Backup You can save the switch configuration.
 The configuration file is in XML format with a hierarchy of tags.
 Configuration Upload You can load the switch configuration.
 The configuration file is in XML format with a hierarchy of tags.
-Factory Default You can reset the configuration of the stack switch on this page.
+SMTP Configure Configure SMTP for alarm on this page.
+Digital input/output This page is for you setting up digital input and digital output and what kind of action will be done.
+Fault Alarm This page is for you monitoring power and port status.
+If they are failed, system will trigger alarm.
+Factory Default You can reset the configuration of the switch on this page.
 Only the IP configuration is retained.
-System Reboot You can restart the stack switch on this page.
-After restart, the stack switch will boot normally.
+System Reboot You can restart the switch on this page.
+After restart, the switch will boot normally.